 There are several e-mail scams aimed at photographers.
-Most start with an e-mail saying that the person came upon the photographer’s web site and loved the pictures.
-The person has some sort of urgent photo assignment in the photographer’s area and would like to hire the photographer.
-The person will offer to pay in advance.
+Most start with the sender of the e-mail saying that they came upon the photographer’s web site and they love the pictures.
+The person will have some sort of urgent photo assignment in the photographer’s area and wants to hire the photographer right away.
+The person will offer to pay in full in advance.

 If the photographer falls for this, the scammer will send a payment cheque for far too much money.
-When the honest photographer points out the discrepency, the scammer will apologize for the mistake and ask the photographer to refund the excess money as quickly as possible.
-The trusting photographer will send a “refund” cheque or money order.
+When the honest photographer points out this “mistake,” the scammer will apologize and ask the photographer to refund the excess money as quickly as possible.
+The trusting photographer will be told to wire the money asap.
 The scammer’s original cheque will later bounce and the photographer will lose whatever money they sent to the scammer.

 Another version of the scam which I received today: